How Nutritionally Complete Are Our Fat Reserves?

 Vitamin E deficiency is an incredibly rare deficiency present almost exclusively in infants who are born premature and people who suffer from conditions which mean they are unable to absorb fats.

 Vitamin K helps aid bone health and assists in the production of proteins that are used by your blood, your kidneys and your bones.

-A vitamin K deficiency can cause hemmorhaging due to your bodies clotting factor being weakened. as such people who take blood thinning medication are more susceptible to it. antibiotics may also lead to a vitamin k deficiency due to the fact that healthy intestinal bacteria can be killed by antibiotics (Anti biotics tend not to discriminate heavily between good and bad bacteria). anyone with bowel issues such as frequent and chronic diarrhea can evacuate food before the gut has had time to absorb vitamin K also.
+A vitamin K deficiency can cause haemorrhaging due to your bodies clotting factor being weakened. as such people who take blood thinning medication are more susceptible to it. antibiotics may also lead to a vitamin k deficiency due to the fact that healthy intestinal bacteria can be killed by antibiotics (Anti-biotics tend not to discriminate heavily between good and bad bacteria). anyone with bowel issues such as frequent and chronic diarrhoea can evacuate food before the gut has had time to absorb vitamin K also.

 - A handful of very important ones can.